-- External trigger

-The board starts waiting for an external control signal after the specified number of samples have been performed.
-Sampling stops when the specified edge (rising edge or falling edge) is input from the external control signal.
+- External trigger - The board starts waiting for an external control signal as soon as the operation start command is output. - Sampling and data transfer to memory start when the specified edge (rising edge or falling edge) is input from the external control signal.